BU-Spark/ds-boston-bpda-br-election/TEAM1/team1-deliverable-1.md

 For preliminary analysis, we looked into the following:
 - How electorate populations differ by size (in terms of countries)
     - Overall the population of Brazilian immigrant voters has been growing since 1998
     - For all datasets since 1998, the United States has remained the country with the highest number of Brazilian Immigrant voters.
+Italy and Portugal have also been among the top 5 countries every year in the dataset.
     - In 2010, the number of Brazilian immigrant voters in Japan increased 20x, moving it into 4th place among countries with the most Brazilian immigrant voters
-    - (TODO: Add more)
 - How electorate populations have grown in different countries
-    - (TODO: Look at Growth Charts)
+    - The top growing countries for Brazilian immigrant voters (as measured by change in population from the prior election year) has varied each year.
+However, the UAE was the top growing country in both 2014 and 2018.
 - How Gender ratios differ between countries
     - (TODO: With More gender analysis)